arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.0.0/03-Guides/migration-guide-v1.0.md

 > Note that some Service Bus-specific operations were renamed to, see [this section](#renamed-fallback-message-handler-operations) for more info.

-### Message correlation inforamation update
+### Message correlation information update
-The correlation information model `MessageCorrelationInfo` could previously be extracted from the [`Message` of the old SDK](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.servicebus.message?view=azure-dotnet) with the extention `message.GetCorrelationInfo()`.
+The correlation information model `MessageCorrelationInfo` could previously be extracted from the [`Message` of the old SDK](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.servicebus.message?view=azure-dotnet) with the extension `message.GetCorrelationInfo()`.

 This new version works with the new `ServiceBusReceivedMessage`, so the correlation extension is also moved.